Faye Brookes: Career

 Prior to appearing on television, Brookes starred in various theatre productions, including Grease, Shrek, Legally Blonde and The Sound of Music.
 In mid-2015, it was announced that the Connor family in Coronation Street was being extended.
 The family first appeared in the street in 2006 and have featured in many storylines.
 Brookes was cast as Kate Connor and after her on-screen brother Aidan Connor made his first appearance, played by The X Factor winner Shayne Ward, Brookes first appeared as Kate in October 2015.
 She won Best Newcomer for her portrayal of Kate in January 2017 at the 22nd National Television Awards.
 In April 2019, it was announced that Brookes had decided to leave Coronation Street.
 Her final scenes were to air later in 2019.

 On 24 September 2020, Brookes was announced as a contestant for the 2021 series of Dancing on Ice.
 Brookes was originally partnered with Hamish Gaman; however, after he withdrew due to an injury in week 6, Brookes was re-partnered with Matt Evers.
 She finished the competition in second place.

 In November 2021, it was announced that in 2022 Brookes would take over as Roxie Hart in the UK tour of the musical Chicago.

 Personal life

 In 2012, while appearing in a production of Legally Blonde, Brookes met Gareth Gates, who was portraying the role of her character's boyfriend.
-The pair began a relationship, and got engaged, which was later called off when the pair split in 2018.
+The pair began a relationship, and became engaged.
+The pair split in 2018.
 While together, the pair set up a stage school, Fates Academy.

+In August 2023, Brookes married Legally Blonde co-star Iwan Lewis.